ariefhusen/nodejs-demoapp/README.md

 # Deployment on Server

-Clone the project to any directory where you do development work

 ### Pre-reqs

 - Be using Linux, WSL or MacOS, with bash, make etc
 - [Node.js](https://nodejs.org/en/) - for running locally, linting, running tests etc
-- [Docker](https://docs.docker.com/get-docker/) & docker-compose - for running as a container, or building images
+- [Docker](https://docs.docker.com/get-docker/) & [docker-compose](https://docs.docker.com/compose/install/) - for running as a container, or building images

+Clone the project to any directory where you do development work

 ```bash
 git clone https://github.com/ariefhusen/nodejs-demoapp.git